LifeBogger presents the Full Story of a Football Genius who is best known by the nickname “Penalty Killer“.

 Yes, everyone knows he is among the brightest goalkeepers in the world.
 However, only a few consider Bernd Leno’s Biography which is quite interesting.
 Now without further ado, let’s Begin.

 Bernd Leno Childhood Story – Early Life and Family Background:

-Leno grew up with his brother in the small town of Bietigheim-Bissingen in south Germany which has a close proximity with Stuttgart.
+Leno grew up with his brother in the small town of Bietigheim-Bissingen in south Germany, which has close proximity to Stuttgart.

 Those who knew Leno as a child saw him as a very energetic boy.
-Such energies were channeled into sports.
-Speaking of sports, every member of Bernd Leno family loved football.
+Such energies were channelled into sports.
+Speaking of sports, every member of the Bernd Leno family loved football.
 As Leno once put it;

 “Football was very important for my family, for my brother and for me it was our life.
 We always wanted to play football, to have the ball next to us.
 Back then, every toy was football.”

 Early on during holidays, Leno would go on playing local games, especially in “bad pitches” which didn’t matter to him because he was with friends.

 At the age of 6, he decided to take football seriously by picking up a career.

 Leno enrolled into the roster of his youth team SV Germania Bietigheim which gave him the stage to lay the foundation of his career.
 He started pushing as a midfielder right from the moment he joined the club.

 Bernd’s determination to become professional wasn’t just a passing fantasy.
 Such determination led him to attempt trials at bigger academies.